Ukuroks-games/roblox-library-template/README.md

 Just template of project for roblox game for vscode.

-You should replace "yourlib" to name if your library in `Makefile` and `wally.toml` and `.vscode/tasks.json`.
+You should replace "yourlib" to name if your library in `Makefile` and `wally.toml`

 ## Usage